liadensam/Module1-GroupProject/README.md

 * [Technologies](#technologies)

 ### Group:
+- Landsbyggðin
-- Landsbyggðin (Tryggvi Ólason, Úlfur Þór Böðvarsson, Þorbergur Haraldsson)
+--Tryggvi Ólason, Úlfur Þór Böðvarsson, Þorbergur Haraldsson

 ### General-info
 - This is a website we did for the group project in Module 1.